SubHuman

-SubHuman is the sixth studio album by Recoil.
+SubHuman (stylized as subHuman) is the sixth studio album by Recoil.
 Alan Wilder stated in a September 2006 YouTube greeting that there would be a new album coming in spring or early summer 2007.
-On 23 April 2007, he released information regarding the album via Myspace and his official website, Shunt. subHuman was released on 9 July 2007 in Europe (14 August 2007 in the US).
-It has been released on various formats including standard CD, gatefold vinyl and a special CD/DVD edition which includes stereo, 5.1 surround and exclusive "ambient" mixes.
-The DVD included all the music videos made at the time of release.
+On 23 April 2007, he released information regarding the album via Myspace and his official website, Shunt. "subHuman" was released on 9 July 2007, in Europe and 14 August 2007, in the US.
+It was made available in several formats, including standard CD, gatefold vinyl, and a special CD/DVD edition.
+The CD/DVD edition featured stereo, 5.1 surround, and exclusive "ambient" mixes.
+Additionally, the DVD included all music videos that were produced at the time of the album's release.

 Working with Wilder on this album was New Orleans native bluesman Joe Richardson, who contributed vocals, guitar, and harmonica.
-Also working on subHuman was his wife and assistant, Hepzibah Sessa, and Paul Kendall, who worked on the album Liquid of 2000 and mixes from the 1997 Unsound Methods album.
+Also working on subHuman was his wife and assistant, Hepzibah Sessa, and Paul Kendall, who worked on the album Liquid (2000) and mixes from the 1997 Unsound Methods album.
 Another contributor was English singer Carla Trevaskis, who has worked with Fred de Faye (Eurythmics), Cliff Hewitt (Apollo 440) and Dave McDonald (Portishead).

 The track "99 to Life" refers to the maximum jail sentence handed out, short of the death penalty.
 This is based on a real story according to Richardson in an interview with the industrial music magazine Side-Line.